wejn/e32wamb/README.md

 # Hue White Ambiance replacement using ESP32

-**Note: This is work in progress, not guaranteed to be usable in any way.
+**Note: This is work in progress, not guaranteed to be fully usable.
-If you want working (but minimal) example, see [esp32-huello-world](https://github.com/wejn/esp32-huello-world) repo.**
+If you want a minimal example, see [esp32-huello-world](https://github.com/wejn/esp32-huello-world) repo.**

 This will be a firmware for my Hue White Ambiance replacement driver